Findomain/Findomain/README.md

 * I can't wait to the amass test for finish, looks like it will never ends and aditionally the resources usage is very hight.

-**Note:** The benchmark was made the 10/08/2019, since it point other tools can improve things and you will got different results.
+**Note:** The benchmark was updated the 05/09/2019, since it point other tools can improve things and you will got different results.

 # Features